The Mysteries of Love: Summary

-This is a love story between a professor and a policewoman.
-Their dating experience is enhanced with sense and sensibility through the application of interesting physics theories on the investigation of various crime cases.
+The series is a love story between a professor and a policewoman.
+Their dating experience is shown alongside the application of physics theories to the investigation of various crime cases.

 Kingsley King (Raymond Lam) is regarded as the youngest genius in physics and he is appointed as an associate professor in a Hong Kong university.
 Invited by his good friend Lo Tin-Hang (Kenneth Ma), Senior Inspector of Police at Regional Crime Unit, Kingsley assists in cracking many mysterious crime cases through his expertise in physics.

 During his police work, Kingsley meets policewoman Tsui Siu-Lai (Tavia Yeung) who acts as a liaison with the Regional Crime Unit and Kingsley.
 The rational Kingsley evaluates that he has fallen in love with Lai because of a neurotransmitter called phenethylamine.
 However, owing to the huge difference in their family backgrounds and life values, Kingsley fails to tackle their ever-changing relationship problems with formulas.
 In the end, due to various life changing experiences, Kingsley realizes that love cannot be rationalized and finally admits that his feelings to Siu-Lai are true.

 On the other hand, the romantic and uninhibited Lo Tin-Hang has been maintaining a sex only relationship with the journalist Ling Man-Ka (Bernice Liu).
 Lo Tin-Hang doesn't believe in eternity and he is only looking for sensual pleasure in a woman.
 However, his belief is suddenly shattered when he learns that Ling Man-Ka is going to get married.